Wife 'flew to India on husband's passport'

 'Stranded in Dubai'

-A relative of Mrs Modha, who asked not to be identified, said she discovered the mistake when she tried to fill in an immigration form in Delhi.
+Mrs Modha's relative, who asked not to be identified, said the mistake was only discovered in Delhi when she tried to fill in an immigration form.

 She was refused entry into India and had to return to Dubai on the next available flight, the relative said.

-She added her relative was then "stranded" at Dubai airport overnight until Emirates could get her passport on the next flight from Manchester.
+Mrs Modha was then "stranded" at Dubai airport overnight until Emirates could get her passport on the next flight from Manchester.

-Mrs Modha, who runs Alankar House bridal shop in Rusholme, Greater Manchester, then had to book another flight to Delhi.
+The businesswoman, who runs Alankar House bridal shop in Rusholme, Greater Manchester, then had to book another flight to Delhi.

 Her relative said: "It is shocking.
 She was very, very worried.
 Imagine getting all the way to [India] and realising you had used someone else's passport."